 In the spring of 2009, Eastern Michigan University (EMU) partnered with ENGIE Services U.S. (ENGIE) to make four residence halls and two dining halls more efficient to operate and more comfortable for staff and students.
 With ENGIE as a trusted partner through every step of the design-build program, EMU was able to make essential facility upgrades that resulted in reducing energy costs by several million dollars over the life of the program.

-After completing comprehensive facility upgrades during the successful first phase of work, EMU partnered again with ENGIE in the fall of 2016 to improve the performance, reliability, and efficiency of its Central Heating Plant.
+After completing comprehensive facility upgrades during the successful first phase of work, EMU partnered again with ENGIE in the fall of 2016 for a $19.8 million project to improve the performance, reliability, and efficiency of its Central Heating Plant.
 The University needed to replace a 64-year-old boiler and a 28-year-old cogeneration system located inside the Central Heating Plant, both of which were nearing the end of their useful lives.

-The recent cogeneration modernizations will provide greater power reliability for the community.
+The recent cogeneration modernizations provide greater power reliability for the community.
 The new turbine and corresponding Heat Recovery Steam Generator are capable of producing up to 7.8 MW of power and 90 MMBtu of steam, respectively.
 This production is a significant improvement compared to the output of the old system, which topped out at 4.5 MW and 56 MMBtu.
-Such a large increase in generation capacity from that of the current cogeneration system will be advantageous for both the University and community.
+Such a large increase in generation capacity from that of the current cogeneration system is advantageous for both the University and community.
 In the event of a major energy outage, EMU will still be able to operate and be in a position to be a safe-haven for the surrounding community.
+In addition, the program is continuously monitored using Utilityvision™, which provides detailed data revealing usage patterns, system degradation, and opportunities for plant efficiency optimization.

 The upgrades inside of the Central Heating Plant represent a unique learning opportunity for students attending EMU’s College of Technology.
 ENGIE’s Education Team worked with University faculty to roll out an internship program which utilized the cogeneration technology as a real-world learning opportunity.
 Over the course of the spring through fall semesters in 2017, two students shadowed engineers and construction managers on the project site to gain practical knowledge through direct, hands-on experience.